zbreeden/FourTwentyAnalytics/README.md

 *Scrollkeeper Note --> My suns can wander all they want as long as 4/20 is seeded.

 ## Scaffolding -
+-**Seeding**
  - `index.html`: portfolio website
  - `README.md`: this scroll meant to be a running broadcast of how FourTwenty Analytics is built
  - `assets/`: a set of images specific to FourTwenty Analytics
  - `schema/`: even living seeds need machine genetics; these .yml files define the seeds in machine language
  - `seeds/`: a collection of data seeds meant to create a living system of modules; these seeds all maintain home repo genetics as the constellation grows

 --> schema/glossary.schema.yml <--